What are the treatment options for patients with kidney failure?

 There are patients who might have medical contraindications for any of these therapies and doctors might recommend one therapy over the other one.
 But most patients do have a choice.

-Overall, in Francisco Kidney & Medical Centre we advise our patients to choose the therapy for which they feel more comfortable with, and which blends better or affects less of their lifestyle; and the one that suits their personality.
+Overall, in Francisco Kidney & Medical Centre we advise our patients to choose the therapy for which they feel more comfortable, and which blends better or affects less of their lifestyle; and the one that suits their personality.

 This might not be a very simple decision without experiencing any of them, but many decisions in life are like that.
 You need to use all the available elements and weigh them, but then take a leap of faith.